hoodiehq/hoodie/README.md

 ## Setup

+This setup is working for all operating system, testing on Windows 8, Windows 8.1, Windows 10, Mac and Linux.

 Hoodie is a [Node.js](https://nodejs.org/en/) package.
 You need Node Version 4 or higher and npm Version 2 or higher, check your installed version with `node -v` and `npm -v`.